What is Curve?

 What is Curve Rewards?

 Curve Rewards is the cashback scheme offered by Curve.
-Currently, you receive 1% cashback at three major brands during your first three months of membership for the free Blue card, or six major brands for the first three months if you have the Black card or the Black card + Wallet for spending on your Curve card at selected brands.
+You receive cashback for spending on your Curve card at selected retailers.
 This is in addition to any miles or points your nominated card would earn.

 The cashback is deposited as points into a card called “Curve Rewards” in your card “wallet”.